UKHomeOffice/hocs/documentation/extracts.md

 layout: sub-navigation.njk
 order: 12
 title: Extracts
-description: Extracts in CSV file format can be generated to give users the ability to produce reports.
+description: Extracts in CSV file format can be generated.
 ---

 [[toc]]

-DECS provides a number of extracts in CSV file format to give users the ability to produce reports.
-To get access to these reporting extracts, a specific role has to be added to a user within keycloak.
+DECS provides a number of extracts in CSV file format.
+To get access to these extracts, a specific role has to be added to a user within keycloak.

 The user will need to have access to the environment to pull the extract and will need to be logged into the application to pull the extract (user will be prompted to login if not already authenticated).

 Most extracts are generated from the database at the time the extract is requested, and therefore show live data for the environment targeted.

 Extracts are generated via requests through to [hocs-audit](https://github.com/UKHomeOffice/hocs-audit) and defined [services](https://github.com/UKHomeOffice/hocs-audit/tree/main/src/main/java/uk/gov/digital/ho/hocs/audit/service).

+## Definition
+The terms "extracts" and "reports" are sometimes used interchangeably, however there is an important distinction to be made: The CSV Extracts do not report on anything themselves, they are purely a raw extract of data held on the platform.

 ## Extract types
 There are 3 standard types of extracts: